voiski/dotfiles/readme.md

 ## Thanks To... :new:

 I could keep the original text here that is better than mine, but it is personal.
 I will make it simple, so I may thanks first [driesvints/dotfiles](https://github.com/driesvints/dotfiles) again with the awesome simple config struct.
-I can let it without thanks my good friend [Paulo Machado](https://github.com/pviniciusfm) that pushed me to this awesome dotfiles world.
+I can't let it without thanks my good friend [Paulo Machado](https://github.com/pviniciusfm) that pushed me to this awesome dotfiles world.

 I also like to keep the references, so here we go:
 * [Github does dotfiles](https://dotfiles.github.io/)